mikke89/RmlUiDoc/pages/data_bindings.md

 ##### Limitations

 - You should not affect the document structure within a data model.
 This includes manually adding or removing elements.
-Eg. removing an element inside a `data-for` view is undefined behavior and may lead to a crash.
+E.g. removing an element inside a `data-for` view is undefined behavior and may lead to a crash.
 - Currently, only top-level data variables can have a dirty state.
 That means data addresses can not be used to dirty just an Array index or Struct member.
 However, sub-values that have not been changed will be ignored inside the relevant views.
 - Adding `data-` attributes after the element has been attached to the document has no effect.
-- Registering `const` objects or members inheriting from a parent is currently not supported.
+- Registering `const` objects or member functions, or members inherited from a parent class, is not supported.
 - Types may need to be re-registered if binding variables in different dynamic libraries.

 ##### Element compatibility